Materia-Journal/Materia_issue2/content/awburn.md

 [^17]: Moore to Leyland, January 11, 1896.
 Pennell-Whistler Collection, Box 6, Library of Congress, Washington, D. C.

-[^18]: Robyn Asleson, “Repetition, Aestheticism, and Copyright Law,” 80.
+[^18]: Robyn Asleson, “Repetition, Aestheticism, and Copyright Law in the Art Practice of Albert Moore,” in *Victorian Artists’ Autograph Replicas: Auras, Aesthetics, Patronage and the Art Market*, ed.
+Julie F. Codell (New York: Routledge, Taylor & Francis, 2020), 68.

 [^19]: Moore to Leyland, December 22, 1868.
-Pennell-Whistler Collection, Box 6, Library of Congress, Washington, D. C.
+Pennell-Whistler Collection, Box 6, Library of Congress, Washington, D.C.

 [^20]: Baldry, *Albert Moore*, 78.
-Contemporary scholars have also addressed this dimension of Moore’s practice, see: Richard Green “Albert Moore: Themes and Variations,” in Ed.
-Julie F Codell, *Victorian Artists' Autograph Replicas: Auras, Aesthetics, Patronage and the Art Market* (New York: Routledge, Taylor & Francis, 2020), 60; Robyn Asleson, “Repetition, Aestheticism, and Copyright Law in the Art Practice of Albert Moore,” in Codell, *Victorian Artists' Autograph Replicas*, 64, 71-73; Asleson, *Albert Moore*, 130-131, 155-58.
+Contemporary scholars have also addressed this dimension of Moore’s practice, see: Richard Green “Albert Moore: Themes and Variations,” in Codell, *Victorian Artists’ Autograph Replicas*; Asleson, “Repetition, Aestheticism, and Copyright Law in the Art Practice of Albert Moore,” in Codell, *Victorian Artists’ Autograph Replicas*, 64, 71-73;

-[^21]: Ibid.
+Asleson, *Albert Moore*, 130-131, 155-58.

+[^21]: Baldry, Albert Moore, 78.

 [^22]: The visible crack pattern on *Study for “Blossoms”* was the reason it was initially brought to the paintings lab for conservation treatment.